Enter your details then hit

 “Stop thinking only about yourself.”

-And you listen to society because you believe that if you can stop doing all those things, you can propel yourself forward.
-And become stronger.
+And you listen to society because you believe that if you can stop doing all those things, you'll become emotionally stronger.

-But in reality, focusing on your weaknesses like this will skyrocket your stress.
-Do this and you naturally work on the wrong neuro pathways.
+But in reality, focusing on your weaknesses in this way will skyrocket your stress.
+Do this and you strengthen the neuro pathways that work against you.

 Now you are thinking,

-“But Adewale, it’s helpful that you are telling me what not to do, but I need to know what I should actually be doing.
-You are still not telling me how to focus my efforts to cope in the right direction.”
+“But Adewale, it’s helpful that you are telling me what not to do.
+You are still not telling me how to focus my efforts to cope in the right direction, so I can overcome my high functioning anxiety”

 Okay... okay.
 You've twisted my arm.